Lender Risks of False Claims Act Liability After Sup. Court's Escobar Ruling Upholding Implied Certification Doctrine

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide guidance to banking and financial services litigators on the implied certification theory of False Claims Act (FCA) liability against lenders, and the impact of the Supreme Court’s recent ruling in Universal Health Servs. v.
+This CLE course will provide guidance to banking and financial services litigators on the implied certification theory of False Claims Act (FCA) liability against lenders, and the impact of the Supreme Court’s recent ruling in Universal Health Servs. v.
 U.S., ex rel.
 Escobar recognizing the theory.
 The program will also discuss Escobar’s holding strengthening the materiality element of FCA claims, as well as the use of statistical sampling and extrapolation in FCA litigation to expand FCA liability.

 - Implied certification doctrine